lwl1112/polymorphicHERV/README.md

 (2) model estimation: a latent indicator Z: P(Z=j) = \pi_j

-(3) classic way to select the number of components: BIC criterion
+(3) classic way to select the number of components: eg, BIC criterion

 (3) dirichlet process prior for \theta [reference]: to represent the infinite mixure